Harits19/poke_app/README.md

 # Pokemon App

-Ini adalah proyek untuk mengikuti proses rekrutmen menggunakan API dari https://pokeapi.co/docs/v2
+This is project for following the recrutment process using API from https://pokeapi.co/docs/v2

 # Teknologi